farimahJl/Integrated-omics/README.md

 The user can interpret the plots and find the features that contribute most

 # Preprocess
-The data is preprocessed by using PCA.
+The data is preprocessed by using PCA (after scaling).
 PCA is a dimensionality reduction technique that tries to explain most variance.
+The data can also be preprocessed by using the *fillna* method to fill *NaN* values.

 # Code
 ## PCA